-The question many have is will they have enough yarn to get through a project.
-It’s not guessing, it’s mathematics.
-Figured out by Yarnspirations to know how many yards to purchase for the average project.
-Of course, some projects are yarn pigs like the crocodile stitch or textured stitches but this will give a close idea.
+Many wonder whether they will have enough yarn to complete a project.
+It's not guessing; it's mathematics.
+Yarnspirations figured out how many yards to purchase for the average project.
+Of course, some projects are yarn pigs, like the crocodile stitch or textured stitches, but this will give a close idea.

 This doesn’t tell you colour breakdowns if you are changing colour, just total yards roughly in a project.
 This is the USA form of measurements or those using imperial mathematics.